kilbot/WooCommerce-POS/readme.txt

 == Upgrade Notice ==

-= 0.4.6 =
+= 0.4.7 =
-* Urgent compatibility fix for WooCommerce 2.6
+* Urgent compatibility fix for WooCommerce 3.
+No need to update if you are not using WooCommerce 3.
-* [Pro](http://wcpos.com/pro) users should update to version 0.4.6 by going to [https://wcpos.com/my-account](https://wcpos.com/my-account).

-= 0.4.5 =
-* WooCommerce POS now requires PHP 5.4 or higher.
-* WooCommerce POS now requires WooCommerce 2.3.7 or higher.
-* Pro users should update [WooCommerce POS Pro](http://wcpos.com/pro) to version 0.4.5.

-= 0.4.4 =
-* Pro users should update [WooCommerce POS Pro](http://wcpos.com/pro) to version 0.4.4.